 Their 10 children were Charles Lewis "Skip" Miller Jr., Helen Marie Russell, James Howard Miller, Marion "Eileen" Dienes, Vincent Ray Miller, William Clyde Miller Sr., John Daniel Miller, Patricia Ann Porterfield, Joan Marlene St. Meyers and Frank Wesley Miller.

-The family made its home in Normalville, where Chick labored as a miner for the White Bridge Coal Company.
+The family made its home for years in Normalville, where Chick labored as a miner for the White Bridge Coal Company.

 On Feb.
 18, 1971, Chick died at the age of 64 in Connellsville State General Hospital.
 An obituary in the Courier noted that he was survived by 18 grandchildren.